 This orphanage is unique in the fact that each child has a role to fulfill and does not get ‘lost’ in numbers.
 They know they are loved and cared for, and are shown that on a daily basis.
 They get to help out in the home through cooking and cleaning, as well as on the farm, whether it is weeding, planting seeds, cutting down trees or washing cars.
 The responsibilities they are given help them realize how important they are, and that when one is a part of a family every person has to help out in order for things to get done.

 Peter and Michelle are passionate about the community they live in and desire to serve and help in any way possible.
-They are involved in many aid-organizations throughout Swaziland and are constantly looking for ways to improve living and health conditions, schools, AIDS counseling and education, and business opportunities for those in need.
+They are involved in many aid-organizations throughout Kingdom of eSwatini and are constantly looking for ways to improve living and health conditions, schools, AIDS counseling and education, and business opportunities for those in need.
 They are the epitome of being the “hands and feet of Christ.”
 Kirk and I loved every minute of our time working at Pasture Valley and hope to return soon to visit our adopted Swazi family.